Starcounter/Docs/docs/topic-guides/network/http.md

 The hierarchy of `Self` calls can be quite deep and sometimes its needed to get the current call level.
 To achieve that there is a special thread static variable `Handle.CallLevel`.
 Every `Self` call the variable is incremented and then restored to current value on the way back.

+### Origin of the requests

+The origin of the request (external - coming from the network, or internal - coming from `Self.GET`) can be identified using the `IsExternal` property of the `Request` object.

 ## Alias

 An alias is a `GET` handle that returns the result of an `Self.GET` call.